oracle/graaljs/docs/user/JavaScriptCompatibility.md

 # JavaScript Compatibility

-GraalVM provides is an ECMAScript-compliant JavaScript language runtime.
+GraalVM provides an ECMAScript-compliant JavaScript language runtime.
-This document explains the public API it provides to user applications written in JavaScript.
+This document explains the public API it presents for user applications written in JavaScript.

 * [ECMAScript Language Compliance](#ecmascript-language-compliance)
 * [Compatibility Extensions](#compatibility-extensions)